 How can I prepare my students?

-Visit the Virginia General Assembly site and select “Capitol Classroom” at the top of the home page for age-appropriate maps, games, and activities.
+Visit the Virginia General Assembly site and select “Capitol Classroom” from the list on the left side of the home page.
+You’ll find many age-appropriate maps, games, and activities.

 If the weather is bad, will you cancel?